 A DCC system (Figure 2) is, in simple terms, one block that can theoretically have over 200 locomotives controlled by up to 120 throttles simultaneously.
 However, for practical purposes it’s a separate electrical block (called a power block) for about every 4 to 6 locomotives on the layout - necessary to evenly distribute the electrical power and prevent a thermal overload - and the number of throttles is dictated by the number of operators, or, to put it another way, the number of operators is dictated by the number of throttles.

-Larger model railways, or small ones with a lot of locomotives will likely have more than one electrical block, each having its own power booster (but not command station – one is the maximum that can be connected to any layout no matter what the size).
+Larger model railways, or small ones with a lot of locomotives will likely have more than one electrical block, each having its own power booster (but not command station – one is all you need).
 Each power block provides balanced voltage and amperage to the whole layout without creating an overload.
 This allows for the running of more locomotives at the same time as well as cutting off power to the specific block if an electrical short occurs, usually caused by a derailed locomotive or freight car, allowing the rest of the railway to keep running without interruption.
 If you look carefully at the Nottawasaga Model Railway's exhibtion layout you'll see that we have two power blocks and provision for 14 tethered ('hard wired') plus almost any number of wireless throttles.

 Referring to Figure 2, you need a power supply, a command station, throttle(s) and, if your railway is quite large, one or more boosters.